tjungbauer/openshift-clusterconfig-gitops/clusters/management-cluster/setup-acs-backup/README.md

   ## Description

-  Deploys Advanced Cluster Security (ACS) on target cluster.
-If enabled Central will be deployed too.
+  Deploys Backup for Advanced Cluster Security (ACS) on target cluster.

 This "wrapper" Helm Chart is used to deploy and configure Advanced Cluster Security (ACS) using a GitOps approach.
 It uses the Chart [RHACS Setup](https://github.com/tjungbauer/helm-charts/tree/main/charts/rhacs-setup) which mainly takes care to